Spring Boot Method Security with SAPL

 [...] : check age -> PERMIT

-However, if Alice attempts to access book four, access will be denied because the age condition evaluates to false and the policy becomes not applicable:
+However, if Alice attempts to access book four, access is denied because the age condition evaluates to false and the policy is not applicable:

 [...] : Subscription : { ... }